Tomato pomace may be a good source of vitamin E in broiler diets

 Results from the initial analyses of dried pomace were incorporated into a database, which was used to formulate the control and experimental diets utilizing the Mix-it computer program to determine least-cost feed formulations.
 To maximize any effects of tomato pomace supplementation, a maximum amount was incorporated into test feed, resulting in unusually high fiber contents.
 To minimize this fiber effect, control diets were supplemented with cellulose to allow similar fiber composition across the tests.
 While no significant short-term effects due to high-fiber feeds have been described in the literature, such feeds are not typical in the industry due to concerns that they may restrict growth.

 The control and pomace diets were formulated to meet or exceed the minimum nutrient requirements of poultry (table 1).
-Ground tomato pomace (224 ppm ?-tocopherol) was added at 30% of the diet.
+Ground tomato pomace (224 ppm $$alpha$$-tocopherol) was added at 30% of the diet.
 Tomato pomace partially replaced soybean meal, cellulose and glucose and provided about 76 ppm vitamin E as a calculated value from components listed in table 1.
 The control diet contained about 29 ppm of vitamin E. Protein, fat (predominately from rendered chicken fat) and fiber were 22%, 8.0% and 7.0%, respectively, for both diets.
 The fatty acid content of both diets was determined at the beginning of each feeding trial.

 Broiler feeding trials